SOVIET DISSIDENT MOVEMENT

 What types of repression are you worried about regarding the Olympic Games, and have they started already?

 Kuznetsov: Over these past three months, more than forty people have been arrested and, in other circumstances, this wouldn’t have happened to them.
 In fact, a woman who deals with the issues on human rights…

 Gorbanevskaya: Especially now when people hesitate to arrest women…

-Bukovsky: Two priests were also arrested, internationally renowned men, and it is clear that without these games approaching, Father Dudko wouldn’t have been imprisoned.
-But this is only one aspect of the question, because the ordinary local population is also suffering.
+Bukovsky: Two priests were also arrested, internationally renowned men, and it is clear that if not for these games approaching, Father Dudko wouldn’t have been imprisoned.
+But this is only one aspect of the question, because ordinary local population is also suffering.